What is indoor air quality and what are the causes of air pollution inside the house?

-Do health symptoms improve when you leave home?
-Do they come back when you return?
-If so, you may have an indoor air pollution problem and should explore the following potential causes:
+Indoor air quality encompasses the presence of pollutants, temperature, humidity, ventilation, and odors.
+Do you have health symptoms that improve when you leave home?
+Do your symptoms come back when you return?
+If so, you may have an indoor air pollution problem.
+Below is a list of indoor air pollution causes to consider:

 - Is anyone smoking indoors?
 No one should smoke indoors.

 - Can you see or smell mold or mildew?

 - Is the humidity regularly above 50 percent?

 - Are there leaks or standing water anywhere— kitchen, basement, attic?

 - Are all fuel-burning appliances (gas stoves, water heaters, fireplaces) fully vented to the outdoors?

 - Is there an attached garage or basement where cars, lawnmowers, or motorcycles are stored?
 Are household chemicals, paints, or solvents stored indoors or in an attached garage or basement?